(Redirected from Willie Vasquez)

 In 2003, Vasquez played for Tampa (.233/.318/.288 in 21 games) and the Battle Creek Yankees (.223/.313/.367 in 66 games).
 The next year, he batted .243/.332/.376 for Battle Creek to show some strides at the plate; he played all four infield positions as well as the outfield, appearing in 108 games, 4th on the club.

 Vasquez came to Italy as a pitcher and went 3-4 with a 4.65 ERA in 2005.
+He was a pitcher on the Venezuelan team that won the Silver Medal in the 2005 South American Championship.
 In the 2006 COPABE qualifiers for the Olympics, he hit .257/.381/.543 for Venezuela, with 3 homers in 9 games.
 He also had 3 outfield assists.
 He hit .269 in the 2006 Central American and Caribbean Games and tied for the event lead with 3 doubles.

 In 2007, he played for Avigliana and hit .338/.445/.531 as the club's clear top star.
 He was 4th in Serie A1 in batting average, tied Shaun Skrehot for second in homers (7, one behind Juan Camilo), 4th in OBP and 4th in slugging.
 He hit .261/.414/.261 in the 2007 Baseball World Cup.